 It happens, too, that the left brain sometimes simply “guesses” – that is, makes things up altogether–and offers these guesses as possible explanations for the target.
 So if the target were the Eiffel Tower, the conscious mind might for example offer up “Mount Rushmore” instead, even though the two have almost nothing in common.

-“STRAY CAT” (abbreviated “SC”) was coined by former military remote viewer Lyn Buchanan as a replacement for the original “analytical overlay” term, and stands for “Subconscious Transference of Recollections, Anxieties, and Yearnings to Consciously Accessible Thought.”
+One term I mentioned earlier, “STRAY CAT” (abbreviated “SC”), was coined by former military remote viewer Lyn Buchanan and offered as an alternative for the preferred “analytical overlay” term.
+It stands for “Subconscious Transference of Recollections, Anxieties, and Yearnings to Consciously Accessible Thought.”
 Both AOL and SC are names for the same mental phenomenon, so from here on I will use the original term AOL or “analytical overlay.”